Mohityadav94161/Plaid_api/README.md

 # Plaid_api
+## Steps
-Step 1: pip install plaid
+1. pip install plaid
-step 2: manage.py runserver
+2. manage.py runserver

 ### Server is running now

-#In web page
+## In web page
 ### UI may not be attractive , but it is only for the purpose of api integration

 # Steps